Assistance for Edinburgh Residents affected by Fire

-The effects of a fire can be devastating – physically, materially and psychologically.
-For residents in the City of Edinburgh Council area, there is a dedicated fund that can help you to recover from the damage.
+The effects of a fire can be devastating – physically, financially and psychologically.
+For residents in The City of Edinburgh Council area, there is a dedicated fund that can help you to recover from the impact of a fire.

 History of the Fund